top of page

 Shared Interests and Artistic Pursuits

-Our engaging conversation revealed Keith's wide-ranging cultural passions, including a mutual love for Shakespeare, the enduring musical "Les Misérables," and the works of famous painters.
-We also discussed Birmingham's cultural landmarks, such as the Town Hall and Symphony Hall, highlighting Keith's extensive knowledge and deep appreciation for his city's rich artistic heritage.
+The conversation revealed Keith's wide-ranging cultural passions, including a mutual love for Shakespeare, the enduring musical "Les Misérables," and the works of famous painters.
+Birmingham's cultural landmarks, such as the Town Hall and Symphony Hall, highlighted Keith's extensive knowledge and deep appreciation for his city's rich artistic heritage.

 Influence of Literature